fdsayre/fdsayre.github.io/sabbatical/index.md

 ---
-title: Making in the Chthulucene
+title: "Making in the Chthulucene: A Carrier Bag Sabbatical"
 layout: single
 permalink: /sabbatical/
 ---